The Best Cafes in Prague – Caffeinate For a Cause

-Looking for a cup of socially conscious coffee in Prague?
+Looking for a cup of socially conscious coffee in one of the best cafes in Prague?

 Good coffee is becoming easier to find in Prague these days, but what about coffee supporting a good cause?